 Clean breechings internally, during and after installation, to remove dust and debris.
 Clean external surfaces to remove welding slag and mill film.
 Grind welds smooth and apply touchup finish to match factory or shop finish.

 Provide temporary closures at ends of breechings, chimneys, and stacks that are not completed or connected to equipment.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/25/13